bockp/Edge-Detection-project/README.md

 # Tiny Image in Javascript (TIJ) project

-# Edge Detection: Sobel, Laplace, Canny, etc.
+# Our Subject -> Edge Detection: Sobel, Laplace, Canny, etc.

 The aim of this project is to develop one or more image processing features in a classical image toolbox.
 The project is separated into 3 segments: